Russell Wilson soars as Seahawks rout Bills 50-17

 - Associated Press

-Then the Seahawks' opportunistic defense took over by forcing three consecutive turnovers to start the second half, including safety Earl Thomas scoring on 57-yard interception return.
+Wilson directed five straight scoring drives in helping the Seahawks build a 31-7 lead.
+And then the defense took over by forcing three consecutive turnovers to start the second half, including safety Earl Thomas scoring on 57-yard interception return.

-"It went downhill from there fast," said Fitzpatrick, who was more upset about how the team's performance reflected on Gailey.
+"It went downhill from there fast," said Fitzpatrick, who worried how the performance would reflect on Gailey.
 "We played poorly and it reflects poorly on him.
-It eats me up."
+It just eats me up."